-In 2020, we will offer two separate weekend (Saturday and Sunday) Instrumental Insemination classes:
+In 2021, we will again offer two separate weekend (Friday and Saturday) Instrumental Insemination classes:

 These classes are designed for beekeepers and researchers who want to improve their population of honey bees and maintain a breeding program with increased survival for their area.
-Classes are kept small: just three students per session!
+Classes are kept small: just three students per session.
+Pre registartion required!

 Detailed instruction and hands on practice of semen collection and insemination of queens will be emphasized.
-Queen and drone biology will be presented along with preparation and care of virgin queens and drones.
+Selective breeding principles will be presented along with preparation and care of virgin queens and drones.
 Successful queen rearing skills are a prerequisite.

 Virgin queens and drones will be provided for the students.
 Students will take their successfully inseminated queens home.